1986 British Grand Prix: Background

+Race

 French driver Jacques Laffite broke both legs during a multi-car pile-up at the start, resulting in the end of his Formula One career.
 Laffite, driving a Ligier-Renault, was assisted by Zakspeed driver Jonathan Palmer, a qualified general practitioner before taking up motor racing in the late 1970s.
 Laffite was making his 176th Formula One start, equalling Graham Hill's record.
 The pile-up caused the race to be stopped; it was restarted over an hour later, after Laffite had been airlifted to Queen Mary's Hospital in nearby Sidcup.

 The race was eventually won by local driver Nigel Mansell, driving a Williams-Honda.
 Mansell won after a battle with Brazilian teammate Nelson Piquet, finishing 5.5 seconds ahead.
 Reigning World Champion, Frenchman Alain Prost, finished third in his McLaren-TAG, one lap adrift.